yvonne0711/sales-tracker/dashboard/README.md

 | DB_HOST             | Host address for your database                        |
 | DB_PORT             | Port number for your database                         |
 | DB_NAME             | Name of your database                                 |

+## Dockerising the Dashboard

+Once the dockerfile has been created, populate this with instructions.